 So, this makes the Portuguese capital a comparatively hidden gem in the holiday season.

-Let’s discover the best things to do, the perfect places to see Christmas lights, and different ways to experience local culture for a memorable and meaningful Christmas in Lisbon, Portugal.
+Let’s discover the best things to do, the perfect places to see Christmas lights, and the different ways to experience local culture for a memorable and meaningful Christmas in Lisbon, Portugal.

 Ready?
 Let’s go!